CivicActions/guidebook/docs/01-welcome-to-civicactions/civicactions-bio-instructions.md

 5. Fill out the template as much as you can (as a rough draft)
 6. Send a high-quality [headshot photo](https://docs.google.com/document/d/1i1YILM5ncb376vUnVjWI_nICd1NKJM1r3ETYPreXAb8/edit) to the content writer in Slack.
 7. You will get an invitation for a 30-minute interview in which the content writer will work with you to finish up your profile and add it to the website
-8. When you’ve completed all this, let your onboarding manager know
+8. When you've completed all this, let your onboarding manager know